 If comic creation is their preference, might we offer paper and electronic versions up to you?
 For a paper comic strip creation tutorial, check out this Education.com lesson.
 Or, if you’d rather go digital, check out this digital comic strip writing activity from CommonSense.org that uses the Make Beliefs Comix platform.

 |Family Health via PX Fuel|

 With online learning and working from home, our family certainly lives a more sedentary life than we did during the summer.
-We’re looking for some ways to eat healthier, move more and rest effectively.
-Here’s our goals in every area:
+We’re looking for some ways to eat healthier, move more, and rest effectively.
+Here are our goals in every area:

-What do you and your family do to eat healthy, move more and rest effectively?
+What do you and your family do to eat healthily, move more, and rest effectively?
 Seriously, any tip you have to offer is welcome.

 Before You Go

 - If you enjoy camping, would you rather go when it’s too hot or too cold?

 We sincerely thank you for spending part of your day with us.
 We’re glad you’re here.
 Here’s to hoping you find pockets of JOY in every day of the upcoming week.

 At Your Service,